-- (B) Crypto Trading Platform Frauds (see Appendix B).
+- (B) Crypto Trading Platform Frauds (see Appendix B-2).
 In a second category of cases, fraudsters create and market an Internet website or mobile application that investors can supposedly use to trade cryptocurrencies (and, potentially, other financial assets).
 The fraudsters hype their platforms as being low-cost (or even no cost) and having excellent functionality and profit potential.
 But the platforms are often no more than a crypto wallet, which investors find out only after they have deposited their assets and tried to start using the platforms.
 Perniciously, investors who try to get their money back may find they are being asked to transfer even more assets to "unfreeze" their prior deposits (resulting in an ever-spiraling fraud).
-Our research has found 81 of these bogus crypto trading platform frauds (e.g., In re iFinex Inc. et al. (New York Feb.
+Our research has found 82 of these bogus crypto trading platform frauds (e.g., In re iFinex Inc. et al. (New York Feb.
 18, 2021) and In re FxBitGlobe (Texas Apr.
 9, 2019)).
 These types of frauds are unfortunately easy to perpetrate and replicate because if a website or app is shut down, the fraudster can just relaunch the platform with a new name.
 (For example, in In re SpikeCapitalProfit.com, Oxford Groups (Alabama Dec.
-14, 2022), the respondent maintained no fewer than thirty different websites through which it offered supposed cryptocurrency trading.) - (C) Crypto Advisory Services Frauds (see Appendix C).
+14, 2022), the respondent maintained no fewer than thirty different websites through which it offered supposed cryptocurrency trading.) - (C) Crypto Advisory Services Frauds (see Appendix B-3).
 Among the simplest frauds to perpetrate are crypto advisory frauds.
-These are akin to 21st century boiler rooms, and we have found 36 such NASAA member actions (e.g., In re FX Expert Online) (Ohio Nov.
+These are akin to 21st century boiler rooms, and we have found 36 such NASAA member actions (e.g., In re FX Expert Online (Ohio Nov.
 4, 2022) and In re Fx Trader Stock et al. (South Carolina Jan.
 8, 2021)).
 In these cases, investors unwittingly deposit their funds (fiat currency or cryptocurrency) with the fraudster based on the fraudster's claimed cryptocurrency trading expertise or other special expertise that the fraudster has offered to leverage on investors' behalf.
-However, investors soon find that the fraudster's claims are just hype and that, having deposited their funds with the fraudster, they cannot get their funds back. - (D) Crypto Ponzi / Pyramid Schemes (see Appendix D).
-Ponzi schemes are investment scams in which fraudsters use money from new investors to pay previous investors, creating the
+However, investors soon find that the fraudster's claims are just hype and that, having deposited their funds with the fraudster, they cannot get their funds back.

-19 See NASAA Press Release, State and Provincial Securities Regulators Conduct Coordinated International Crypto Crackdown (May 21, 2018).
-Actions listed on Appendix A arising from Operation Cryptosweep include In re Wind Wide Coin, et al. (Texas May 15, 2018), In re ShipChain, Inc. (South Carolina May 21, 2018), In re Bullcoin Foundation (New Jersey May 21, 2018) and In re Forex EA & Bitcoin Investment LLC (Georgia Aug.
+20 See NASAA Press Release, State and Provincial Securities Regulators Conduct Coordinated International Crypto Crackdown (May 21, 2018).
+Actions listed on Appendix B-1 arising from Operation Cryptosweep include In re Wind Wide Coin, et al. (Texas May 15, 2018), In re ShipChain, Inc. (South Carolina May 21, 2018), In re Bullcoin Foundation (New Jersey May 21, 2018) and In re Forex EA & Bitcoin Investment LLC (Georgia Aug.
 2, 2018).